By Siegfried Sasshofer

 The condition of the cell is as critical as the assay itself, as it determines the environment for the experiment.
 A good imaging cell counter should provide the tools to maintain environmental control, including temperature, humidity, and gas control.
 This provides stable culture conditions and improves cell growth – important criteria for successful cellular assays.

-Spark 10M features an integrated Gas Control Module (GCM™) for automated control of CO2 and O2 concentrations inside the reader chamber.
+Tecan's Spark® multimode microplate reader features an integrated Gas Control Module (GCM™) for automated control of CO2concentrations inside the reader chamber.
 In addition, the Te-Cool™ cooling module uniquely allows the measurement chamber temperature to be set at the ambient room temperature (or even lower) for complete environmental independence and more accurate and reliable results.

 Assays run at equilibrated ambient temperatures lead to better sensitivity.
 The CV is shown for absorbance readings taken at 570 nm every 5 min with Spark set to ambient temperature with Te-Cool (orange bars) vs. a higher set temperature at 28 °C (green bars).